The grading system at the University of Guelph-Humber is as follows:

-That facultys must use evaluation criteria which measure quality of performance and not merely activity.
+That faculty must use evaluation criteria which measure quality of performance and not merely activity.
 Unannounced evaluations or surprise assessments may not be used for course assessment purposes or to determine course grades.

-That facultys are not to use predetermined, arbitrary distributions in the assignment of grades in individual courses.
+That faculty are not to use predetermined, arbitrary distributions in the assignment of grades in individual courses.

-That, by the start of the course selection period for the semester in which the course will be offered, facultys will provide a course description for posting to the university web site.
+That, by the start of the course selection period for the semester in which the course will be offered, faculty will provide a course description for posting to the University web site.
 This course description shall include a brief summary of the course topics and requirements, the general format of the course, and the methods of evaluation.